gSOLO/digil-waifu-diffusion/README.md

 ## Web UI, GFPGAN, Real-ESRGAN, ESRGAN, and More

-Has an implemetation of the [AUTOMATIC1111 Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) *(webui.cmd)*, to drive a number of settings and additional features (e.x.
+Has an implemetation of the [AUTOMATIC1111 Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui), to drive a number of settings and additional features (e.x.
 [GFPGAN](https://github.com/gSOLO/GFPGAN) for face fixing, and [Real-ESRGAN](https://github.com/gSOLO/Real-ESRGAN) for upscaling).

 ## Web UI Features